 Applying dimensions - accuracy is needed

-gCADPlus creates a database when the drawing is produced, and it accesses this database whenever dimensional data needs to be added to the drawing.
+gCADPlus creates a database when the drawing is produced, and it accesses this database whenever dimensional data needs to be added.
 Just as accuracy is important when creating a drawing, it is also important when adding dimensions.
 There is no point in drawing accurately and then being sloppy when adding dimensions.
-Care must be taken, and osnaps should be used where appropriate.
+Care must be taken, and entity snaps should be used where appropriate.

 Types of dimensions

 The figure below provides some guidance and advice for the application of linear dimensions to a plan view.
 While the actual dimensions might not be the units you would use, the positioning, distance from model, arrowhead sizes etc. are common to all dimension work.

 Dimensions show the measurements of objects, the distances or angles between objects, or the distance of a feature from an origin you specify. gCADPlus provides three basic types of dimensioning: linear, radial, and angular.